 As well as the soldiers, there was a whole community living outside the fort.
 We want to find out about what daily life was like for them.
 Who were they?
 What did they eat?
 How did they communicate with the outside world?

-Romans in Ravenglass is a partnership project between ourselves, Muncaster Parish Council and the Muncaster Estate.
-York Archaeological Trust will supervise the archaeological investigation.
-The project will concentrate on investigating the vicus settlement, fort and bath house.
+Romans in Ravenglass was a partnership project between ourselves, Muncaster Parish Council and the Muncaster Estate.
+York Archaeological Trust supervised the archaeological investigation.

 We already know that this site contains a fort, civilian settlement and bath house.
-The local community is keen to learn more about this site.
-This project will help us to understand more about the extent, layout and function of Roman Ravenglass.
-We hope to find Roman buildings and artefacts.
-These will help us to understand how the settlement grew over time and what sort of activities took place here.
+Check back to find out more about how the settlement grew over time and what sort of activities took place here.

 Find out what happened in 2013 watching our archaeology experts and volunteers give their insights in these Season 1 videos.